 There is much more to learn about Barn Owl and Little Owl too, neither having been specifically surveyed at a national scale to assess range or abundance since the mid-1990s.
 There is also a degree of uncertainty around the representativeness of more recent population trends produced by Breeding Bird Survey for Barn Owl and Little Owl because people are less likely to encounter them during the daytime, when this survey is carried out.

 Current and Planned Project Owl Work

 We have ambitious plans for work on owls over the next few years, including:

 - The Tawny Owl Point Survey: This structured Tawny Owl survey ran from mid-August to mid-October 2018 as an enhanced comparable repeat of past surveys in 1989 and 2005.
 It helped provide reliable data on Tawny Owl presence and numbers in sample tetrads (2x2 km squares) using methods which can be repeated in future years.
 From this, we can accurately assess trends in the occupancy and population of our commonest but often elusive owl species across different regions and habitats.
 This survey required volunteers to visit pre-selected squares for two visits in autumn 2018.
-Some provisional results can be found here and we hope to release more complete results in the near future.
+Some provisional results can be found here indicating a slight but significant decline and we hope to release more complete results in the near future.

 - Owl Demographic Monitoring: Developing and supporting both new existing volunteer networks to collect larger quantities of high-quality information on aspects of their biology such as clutch size, brood size, laying date and adult survival, which will help us understand the reason for population changes we are observing.
 We will develop these networks for Barn Owl, Little Owl and Tawny Owl, working closely with bird ringers and nest recorders as well as local communities to enhance the ways that their valuable work can inform conservation.